 If you’re one of those who thrive on a nutritious breakfast, then bulletproof coffee on it’s own may not cut it.

 You might have heard a lot about this trendy beverage and why it’s become so popular.
+In terms of healthy office drinks, kombucha takes the cake.
 Before we get into the benefits of kombucha, let’s understand what it is we’re drinking.

-The word kombucha and probiotics go hand in hand and that’s because Kombucha, for those who didn’t know, is a fermented tea.
+The words kombucha and probiotic go hand in hand and that’s because kombucha is a fermented tea.

 Before fermentation starts, strains of bacteria and yeast are added to tea on top of a whole lot of sugar.
 Kombucha is then left to ferment for a week up to a month depending on who is doing the fermenting.